Skip to content

 • to_dicts: Convert the result to a sequence of dictionaries.

-• to_pretty: Convert the result to a Pandas Dataframe with formatted values (as strings).
+• to_pretty_dicts: Convert the result to a sequence of dictionaries with formatted values (as strings).

 • to_string: Convert the result to a string.